Social Icons

 Directed by Stephen Frears

-When Gale finally hears, not from LaPlante and then concludes that LaPlante is blackmailing Bubber.
-How she was able to jump to that conclusion after she found evidence that LaPlante was probably the hero is something I wish the writers can explain.
+When Gale finally hears the truth—not from LaPlante—she concludes that LaPlante is blackmailing Bubber.
+How she jumps to that conclusion after finding evidence that LaPlante might be the real hero is something I wish the writers could explain.

 Spies in Disguise (2019)